EmSor/EmSor/README.md

 # Hello there

-* Robotics and DigitaL Systems student at Tecnologico de Monterrey
+* Robotics and Digital Systems student at Tecnologico de Monterrey
 ## Coding languages
 * Python
 * C++